sourcegraph/sourcegraph-public-snapshot/doc/integration/gitlab.md

 By default, it adds every GitLab project where the token's user is a member.
 To see other optional GitLab configuration settings, view [all settings](../admin/site_config/index.md) or press Ctrl+Space or Cmd+Space in the site configuration editor.

+### Repository permissions

+By default, all Sourcegraph users can view all repositories.
+To configure Sourcegraph to use GitLab's per-user repository permissions, see "[Repository permissions](../admin/repo/permissions.md)".

 ## Browser extension

 The [Sourcegraph browser extension](browser_extension.md) supports GitLab.
 When installed in your web browser, it adds hover tooltips, go-to-definition, find-references, and code search to files and merge requests viewed on GitLab.